HUE CIRCLES BASED ON PIGMENT-MIXING COMPLEMENTARIES

 3. the complementary relationships are different, especially in the yellow-blue direction

 Figure 7.12.
-Mixtures of Lemon Yellow (A), Quinacridone Magenta (B), and Pthalocyanine Blue GS (Green Shade) (C) on a white ground, showing general extent of gamut.
+Mixtures of Art Spectrum Lemon Yellow (A), Quinacridone Magenta (B), and Pthalocyanine Blue GS (Green Shade) (C) on a white ground, showing general extent of gamut.

 Without doubt the main reason why most artists look at a colour wheel is as a guide to the mixing of paints.
 Strictly speaking, no precise hue circle showing pigmentary complements can be drawn up, because the results of subtractive mixing of actual colourants depend on the details of their absorption curves, and can not be predicted exactly from visual inspection of hues.
 Nevertheless, most artists will prefer a tolerably accurate diagram to a precise table.
-One option is to base a pigment mixing circle on our actual best primary colours, which we may as well place symmetrically, and opposite their actual pigmentary complimentaries (Figure 7.13).
-In this diagram B, vR and Y represent our best primaries Pthalo Blue GS, Quinacridone Magenta and Lemon Yellow respectively.
-Pthalo Blue GS can be thought of as the pigmentary complement of "scarlet", meaning the orange extreme of red, between Cadmium Scarlet and Cadmium Orange.
-At the purplish extreme of red, our "crimson", Quinacridone Magenta, has for its pigmentary complement Pthalocyanine Green YS (Yellow Shade).
-Lemon Yellow mixes to a near neutral with Ultramarine Violet.
+One option is to base a pigment mixing circle on our actual best primary colours, which we may as well place symmetrically, and opposite their actual pigmentary complementaries (Figure 7.13).
+Phthalo blue GS can be thought of as the pigmentary complement of "scarlet", meaning the orange extreme of red, between cadmium scarlet and cadmium orange.
+Quinacridone magenta, has for its pigmentary complement pthalocyanine green (yellow shade).
+Neutralizing yellow paints generally requires a carefully balanced mix of blue and violet or magenta paints.
+Ultramarine violet is produced by heating ultramarine blue and contains a residue of the latter in varying amounts in different brands; the bluer variants may work as a mixing complement for yellow paints.

 Figure 7.13.
 A simple conceptual layout of hues for pigment mixing based on our best pigmentary primaries and their complements.

-In placing the range of reds opposite the interval from green and blue, this arrangement is definitely more accurate than the conventional artists colour wheel, which seems to have been influenced here by the psychological opponency of red and green.
+In placing the range of reds opposite the interval from green and blue, this arrangement is more accurate than the conventional artists colour wheel, which seems to have been influenced here by the psychological opponency of red and green.
 Stephen Quiller has already published what is essentially this arrangement in his book Color Choices.
-Naturally this hue circle should be used only for questions involving the subtractive interaction of artists paints.
-This includes both physical mixing and glazing of paints, but not optical mixing.
+This hue circle strictly applies only for questions involving the subtractive interaction of artists paints, which includes both physical mixing and glazing of paints, but not optical mixing.
+Interestingly however, afterimage complementaries show a similar pattern, in that they also tend to be offset from the additive complementary near the yellow-blue axis.

 << 1 2 3 4 5 6 7 >>